Want to Sponsor a Holiday?

 2. Prepare for a Tooth Fairy visit

-f your child happens to be close to losing a tooth on National Tooth Fairy Day, help them get ready for a visit!
+If your child happens to be close to losing a tooth on National Tooth Fairy Day, help them get ready for a visit!
 Tell them about the legend of the Tooth Fairy.
-Write their name on their Tooth Fairy Collection Vault to personalize it.
 You can even try the various common tricks to get that tooth to fall out today!
-And if you succeed, help your child hide the tooth in their special Tooth Fairy Collection Pouch under their pillow for the Tooth Fairy to find and exchange for a small surprise.
+And if you succeed, help your child hide the tooth under their pillow for the Tooth Fairy to find and exchange for a small surprise.
 A hand-written letter from the Tooth Fairy is another great way to get your child excited about the upcoming visit — they’ll be sure to cherish it for years to come.

 5 Fun Facts About The Tooth Fairy To Dig Your Teeth Into